buildbot/buildbot/master/docs/manual/configuration/reporters/reporter_base.rst

     The ``sendMessage`` function should be implemented by deriving classes.

     :param generators:
-        (optional until Buildbot 3.0 is released, then mandatory) (a list of report generator instances)
+        (a list of report generator instances)
         A list of report generators to manage.